dps923/winter2020/graded-work/assign4-professor.md

 Design and define structs for the web API POST request, and for both kinds of results.

+**Food Search, send (request)**

 Use the JSON above to guide your design for the struct used in the Food Search entity body.

-> Tip:
-> In class, the professor will help with this task.
-> <mark>To be documented</mark>

-Use the [Web API and data structures](webapi-data-structures) document to help with this task.
+If needed, use the [Web API and data structures](webapi-data-structures) document to help with this task and the ones that follow.

+**Food Search, receive (response)**

 For the Food Search result, you are really interested in the `foods` array of items.
 Each food will definitely have a `fdcId` property.
 It will likely have a `description` property, but in general, maybe you should define most of the properties (other than `fdcId`) as optional.
-You can code a subset of properties that interest you and you think will be useful (e.g. `ingredients`).
 It is NOT necessary to code them all.

+**Food Details, receive (response)**

-For the Food Details result, it has a number of properties that may be useful to us:
+For the Food Details result, it has a number of properties that may be useful to us and of interest to you:
 * description
 * ingredients
 * serving size
 * fdcId
 * brandedFoodCategory

-It also has two collections:
+It has two embedded data structures:
-* The `foodNutrients` collection is probably too much for our needs in Assignment 4
+* The `foodNutrients` collection is probably too much for our needs in Assignment 4 (so you can ignore it if you wish)
-* The `labelNutrients` collection is what we want to use - it has the macronutrient (and related) values that will enable us to do some arithmetic
+* The `labelNutrients` object is what we want to use - it has the macronutrient (and related) values that will enable us to do some arithmetic

 <br>